SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_22f2afd2-c858-443d-8e06-7b335e439c29_do_not_edit_manually.md

     - **Effort:** elementary

+??? abstract "Netsh Port Opening"

+    Detects netsh commands that opens a specific port.
+Can be used by malware or attackers for lateralisation/exfiltration (e.g. SMB/RDP opening).

+    - **Effort:** master

+??? abstract "Netsh Program Allowed With Suspicious Location"

+    Detects Netsh commands that allow a suspcious application location on Windows Firewall, seen on kasidet worm.
+Last part of the existing rule (commandline startwith) was not added to this rule because it is not relevant.

+    - **Effort:** intermediate

 ??? abstract "Netsh RDP Port Forwarding"

     Detects netsh commands that configure a port forwarding of port 3389 used for RDP.
 This is commonly used by attackers during lateralization on windows environments.

     - **Effort:** elementary

+??? abstract "Netsh RDP Port Opening"

+    Detects netsh commands that opens the port 3389 used for RDP, used in Sarwent Malware

+    - **Effort:** intermediate

+??? abstract "Network Scanning and Discovery"

+    Tools and command lines used for network discovery from current system

+    - **Effort:** advanced

+??? abstract "Network Sniffing"

+    List of common tools used for network packages sniffing

+    - **Effort:** advanced

+??? abstract "NlTest Usage"

+    Detects attempts to gather information on domain trust relationships that may be used to identify lateral movement opportunities.
+These command lines were observed in numerous attacks, but also sometimes from legitimate administrators for debugging purposes.
+The rule does not cover very basics commands but rather the ones that are interesting for attackers to gather information on a domain.

+    - **Effort:** intermediate

 ??? abstract "Outlook Registry Access"